macintyresj/FSO-Games-Trivia-Tablero-/README.md

-# FSO-Games-Trivia-Preguntados
+# FSO-Games-Trivia-Jeopardy
-Based on Preguntados Game
+Based on Jeopardy Game